Meet Our Ambassadors

 These individuals are dedicated to spreading the Shades for Migraine message and raising awareness for the disease by sharing their experiences.
 Each of them has a unique story and background.
-Below you will learn about two women who have very different stories, however, what they have in common is that their lives have been deeply impacted by migraine and multiple other comorbid conditions.
-Our medical spokespeople are two physicians who have dedicated their careers to helping people who live with migraine.
-These spokespeople are available for press and speaking opportunities.
+Below you will learn about women who have very different stories, however, what they all have in common is that their lives have been deeply impacted by migraine.
+Our medical ambassador has a personal connection to migraine but is also someone who has dedicated their career to helping people who live with the disease.
+These ambassadors are available for press and speaking opportunities.
 Please contact firstname.lastname@example.org for more details.

 Jo Beckwith is a YouTuber who has created a community of over 200,000 people who can connect with her experience in some way or another.
 She has been living with migraine since she was 20 years old (almost 10 years).
 It has impacted every area of her life – from social and romantic relationships to work opportunities, travel, and more.
 Beyond migraine, she is also a below-knee amputee.
 Though she’s gone through the experience of losing a limb, living with migraine has been “exponentially more challenging”.
 From the outside, her amputation is the only ailment that can be seen but ironically the invisible illnesses she deals with are even more debilitating.